swarm-citi-usp/smart-abac-c/README.md

-A C implementation of the SmartABAC model.
+A C implementation of the SmartABAC access control model.
+[See our paper here](https://ieeexplore.ieee.org/abstract/document/9528856).
+An Elixir version is [also available](https://github.com/swarm-citi-usp/smart-abac-elixir) (there are more usage examples in that version).

 Current status: